brianondemand/inceptor_notes/Clippings/Cracking passwords using Hashcat, John the ripper and Rainbowcrack.md

 - **Weak Hashes**: Many passwords in the wordlist matched the stored hashes.
 - **Popular Wordlist**: The `rockyou.txt` list contains many commonly used passwords, including names, making it highly effective for cracking simple hashes.

+---

-**Part 3: Crack Hashes with John the Ripper Using Dictionary and Brute Force Attacks**
+## Crack Hashes with John the Ripper Using Dictionary and Brute Force Attacks

 **Step 1: View the John the Ripper help file.**